 Winkler III( Medium): Semillon, Syrah

 Cool Elgin temperatures allow for extended hang time which means longer ripening periods on the vine.
-The later ripening period closer to Autumn means a slowing down of sugar development which brings about heightened aromatic and flavour intensity with retention of natural acidity for added freshness and purity
+The later ripening period closer to Autumn means a slowing down of sugar development which brings about heightened aromatic and flavour intensity with retention of natural acidity for added freshness, purity and overall optimal ripeness.

 After many years of scouring and experimenting with many different Western Cape vineyard sites, Elgin is the region that is of most interest.
 The decision in 2007 to work only with 100% Elgin fruit was taken.
 Out of this, firm relationships since 2004 were forged with four of our growers in the Valley from whom we purchase each year.